hannesdatta/course-jads2020/docs/index.md

 In these 4 sessions, you will learn about cutting-edge techniques for collecting online data, structuring data workflows, and predicting customer behavior.

+!!! tip "Updated module 4"
+		We have updated the course material for module 4, which now includes the web scraping tutorial.

 !!! summary "Save the dates"

 	**Session 1: [Customer Response Models](sessions/customerresponse.md)** [(George Knox)](about.md#george-knox)